waldur/waldur-helm/docs/mastermind-templates.md

 If you want to configure custom mastermind templates, you should:

 1. Setup `waldur.mastermindTemplating.mastermindTemplatesPath`
-    in values.yaml (by default, it is equal to `mastermind_templates/mastermind-templates.yaml`)
+    in values.yaml (by default, it is equal to `mastermind_templates/mastermind-templates.yaml`).
+    Alternatively, you can use `waldur.mastermindTemplating.mastermindTemplates` containing `.yaml` file strings to get rid of file usage.

 2. Put all the custom templates into the file in a following way: